LIONFANG

 First Appearance: Luke Cage, Power Man#13 (September, 1973) (or Hero for Hire#13?)

 Powers/Abilities: With his Helmet for Mind-Transfer he could gain the strength, agility, and fierceness of any feline or animal or person he choose.
 He could also transfer knowledge into the minds of other persons or animals, as well as firing electrocuting rays from his hands.
+He was later partially paralyzed and restricted to a wheelchair, but had developed advanced technology to control his cats..

 History:

-(Luke Cage, Power Man#13 (fb) - BTS) - Alejandro Cortez was a teacher and had
+BTS) - Alejandro Cortez was a teacher and had

 the hobby of working in the circus.
 He lived in the Bronx.

-Cortez invented a machinery for the transfer of the knowledge from the mind of
+Cortez invented a machinery for the transfer of the knowledge from the

 the teacher to the minds of the pupils.
-He presented a project to gain financing for his research, but Clark Seacrest denied the funds.
+He presented a project to gain

 Cortez swore revenge, and left his wife and his home full of rage.

-He took refuge in the Circus at the Madison Square Garden and used his Helmet
+He took refuge in the Circus at the Madison Square Garden and used his

-for the Transfer of the Mind on some felines and took the name of Lionfang.
+for the Transfer of the Mind on some felines and took the name of

 (Luke Cage, Power Man#13) - Cortez had a tiger kill Seacrest.
 Luke Cage was hired by the major to investigate, so Cortez sent a lion, a tiger, and a black panther to kill Luke.
 Their fangs were coated with poison, and Luke was wounded, but survived to the assault.

 Great invention!
 May be the fall broke the machinery so much that nobody could fix it?
 Its use reminds me the lessons that Professor Xavier did to some of his students while they slept.
-However it could be improved because without the helmet, his powers were fading, and probably without his Helmet, Lionfang was loosing his feline powers very quickly because he didn't tried to land on four legs as any cat easily can do.
+However it could be improved because without the helmet, his powers were fading, and probably without his Helmet, Lionfang was losing his feline powers very quickly because he didn't tried to land on four legs as any cat easily can do.

 Clarifications: